 By Public Bus

 Catch a taxi from the airport, or your hotel, to the Victory Liner bus station on EDSA Pasay.
 There is a direct bus service from Manila to Olongapo that leaves every 30 minutes from early AM to late PM.
 The journey takes approx 4 hours and costs ~230php.
 Buses are air-con (can be too cold – bring a sweater!), have on-board WIFI, often play DVDs, and are generally comfortable.
 There are no toilets on-board, but there is a rest stop mid-way.

 On arrival in Olongapo City, you will encounter numerous taxi and trike touts.
 Negotiate the short trip to your resort/hotel in Subic Bay with them.
 The connection trip to Baloy Beach/Barrio Barretto areas should cost approx 500php (taxi) or 150 (trike).

-If adventurous and travelling light – you can also catch a local ‘Jeepney’ from outside the bus station.
-These are blue colored and travel along the National Highway through Barrio Barretto.
-A single way trip costs only 15php… but the Jeepney’s are cramped and crowded.
+If adventurous and traveling light – you can also catch a local ‘Jeepney’ from outside the bus station.
+These are blue-colored and travel along the National Highway through Barrio Barretto.
+A single-way trip costs only 15php… but the jeepneys are cramped and crowded.